Payroll taxes: A small business employer’s guide

 Here are the steps you’d take to calculate payroll taxes:

 1. Determine an employee’s wages subject to payroll taxes.
-This generally includes all pay given to an employee, in cash and other forms, and includes taxable fringe benefits.
+This generally includes all pay given to an employee in cash and other forms and includes taxable fringe benefits.
 (Note: Health benefits paid on behalf of an employee are usually exempt from payroll taxes unless paid to an S corporation employee who is at least a 2% shareholder.)

 2. Calculate Social Security and Medicare taxes.
 These are also known as FICA taxes.
 Find details on the FICA tax rate and calculation.